The-AI-Alliance/.github/profile/safety-governance-education-projects.md

-# Enabling Projects
+# AI Safety, Governance, and Education

+> Collaborate on the necessary enablers of successful AI applications.

-Projects that support the objectives of the [Open Agent Hub](open-agent-hub-projects.md) and the [Open Models and Data Initiative](open-models-and-data-projects.md).
+In order for the objectives of the [Open Agent Hub](open-agent-hub-projects.md) and the [Open Models and Data Initiative](open-models-and-data-projects.md) to be achieved, fundamental requirements must be met for safety, governance, and the expertise required to use AI technologies effectively.

-## Governance, Evaluation, and Safety

-Safety, accuracy, red-teaming, security, compliance, and more are required for successful AI applications.
-How do we know that AI applications are _trustworthy_, that they are _safe_, meaning free of harmful outputs, that they correctly implement the required behaviors?
+**AI Safety** encompasses classic cybersecurity, as well as AI-specific concerns, such as suppression of undesirable content and compliance with regulations and social norms.
+A more general term is _trustworthiness_, which adds concerns about ensuring accuracy (i.e., minimizing hallucinations) and meeting the specific requirements for application use cases, etc. Enterprises won't deploy AI applications into production scenarios if they don't trust them to behave as expected.

+**Governance** is an aspect of trustworthiness, specifically the assurances that all end-to-end processes used to create all AI application components are secure, licensed for use, etc. AI models are created with data; they are mostly data themselves.
+Hence, models, like data,  need to be governed.

+Finally, **Education** addresses the needs where organizations struggle to learn all the things they need to know in order to use AI safely and effectively.
+Not only has AI introduced new tools and techniques to software application development, it has fundamentally altered some of the ways software works, for example, introducing _stochastic_ behaviors as core aspects of application features, where previously _deterministic_ behaviors were the norm.
+Most AI Alliance projects have dual missions, not only to innovate and create, but to educate.

 The following projects address these concerns.

 <div class="table-wrapper">
   <table>